amirarsalan117/PedalPro/content.md

 ## branding

-headline:Ride into the Future: AI-Powered Bicycles Crafted for You, by Pedal Pro
+headline:Ride into the Future: AI-Powered Bicycles Crafted for You, by Pedal Pro headline:"Discover the Future of Cycling.
+Pedal Pro: Where Innovation Meets the Open Road.
+Ride with Confidence, Powered by AI and Cutting-Edge Technology."
 ## PedalPro Website Content

 ### summry